awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 On Windows Server, SSM Agent handles setting a new password for the `ssm-user` account when each session starts\.
 No passwords are set for `ssm-user` on Linux managed instances\.

 Starting with SSM Agent version 2\.3\.612\.0, the `ssm-user` account isn't created automatically on Windows Server machines that are being used as domain controllers\.
-To use Session Manager on a Windows Server domain controller, you must create the `ssm-user` account manually if it isn't already present\.
+To use Session Manager on a Windows Server domain controller, create the `ssm-user` account manually if it isn't already present, and assign Domain Administrator permissions to the user\.

 **Important**
 In order for the ssm\-user account to be created, the instance profile attached to the instance must provide the necessary permissions\.
 For information, see [Verify or create an IAM instance profile with Session Manager permissions](session-manager-getting-started-instance-profile.md)\.